ipab-rad/softgym/softbody_grid_cutting/README.md

         --save_frames=1 \               # save frames as images
         --dimx=10 --dimy=5 --dimz=10 \  # dimensions of the body in particles, here we have a 10x5x10 box, dimy is the height in particles
         --pulling_dist=10 \             #
-        --type_of_cut="partial cut"     # "no cut"/ "full cut" / "partial cut", depending on what we want to do with the body
+        --type_of_cut="partial cut"     # "no cut"/ "full cut" / "partial cut" / "just cut", depending on what we want to do with the body
 ```

 #### Note